Steel Truss Design to Eurocode 3

 As we’ve already seen in this and previous case studies, the serviceability limit state often dictates the design of structural members, especially over long spans.
 We can use our general expressions for the deflection of a beam subject to a UDL,

 to inform the serviceability performance.
-But wait, how do we determine the second moment of area, II?
+But wait, how do we determine the second moment of area, ?
 The second moment of area for a typical truss can be approximated quite easily using the parallel axis theorem as follows,

 5.1 Accounting for shear deformation